+Are you looking for more information on what to do in Seward, Alaska?
+Then look no further.
 When going to Alaska you just cannot miss going to Seward.
 Seward is a small town located on the Kenai Peninsula and the gateway to the Kenai Fjords National Park.
 Many tourists arrive here by cruise ship and then move onto Anchorage, however I’d definitely suggest to spend at least a couple of days here to make sure to see it all.
-Over the past 10 years I was here 4 times, most recently last summer.
+Over the past 10 years I have been here 4 times and have tried out most of the Seward activities.
 Here are my top picks for things to do in Seward, Alaska.

-As an avid hiker, I can truly recommend the hike up to Harding Icefield.
+As an avid hiker, there are plenty of hikes in Seward.
+The one I can truly recommend though is the hike up to Harding Icefield.
 It’s an intense and strenuous trip but those who have enough stamina and don’t mind being sweaty for a while, will really enjoy this a lot.
 In fact, I’ve hiked all over the world and this hike still belongs in my top 5 with best hikes on the planet.
 The trail is a 8.2 mile return hike inside Kenai Fjords National Park and takes you up to the Harding Icefield.
 This is one of Alaska’s biggest icefields and once up at the end of the hike, you will totally feel like you have reached the end of the world.

 From the Top of the Cliffs it’s another hour and a half up to the end of the trail.
-The vegetation slowly fades and just before the end you will reach the alpine terrain which I always refer to as Mordor: it’s empty, grey and cold, with the occasional patch of snow left, even in the end of the summer.
 You will have to cross some streams and ice here but don’t give up, it’s well worth it.
 Soon you will reach a shelter and from here, it’s just about another 15 minutes until you reach the end of the track.
 Here, the most stunning panorama awaits you: all you will see is ice, ice and more ice.
 I’ve not been here on a clear day yet (clear days are a rarity in Seward) but it’s truly stunning nonetheless.
 Take a break, soak up the view and then begin your way down again.

 It usually takes me about 6-7 hours to complete the hike, having said that I think I’m a pretty fast hiker.
 If you’re unexperienced, you may take a bit longer.
 You will gain nearly 1.000 feet with every mile so make sure to take it slowly.
 However, trust me when I say it will be totally worth it.
 Bring plenty of water, snacks and sturdy boots to cross the streams and snow that may be left on the track.
 The best time of the year to hike to Harding Icefield is summer.
 In June you may only be able to make it up to Marmot Meadows, depending on the amount of snow left, so there for July and August are the best months to go!